Multi-messenger Probes of Inflationary Fluctuations and Primordial Black Holes

-The initial fraction of causal horizons that turn into PBHs can be calculated in either the Press-Schechter or the theory of peaks formalism as \beq \beta = \int_{\Delta_c}^\infty P(\Delta) \, d\Delta, \eeq where $P(\Delta)$ indicates the probability distribution function of $\Delta$, the density contrast.
+The initial fraction of causal horizons that turn into PBHs can be calculated in either the Press-Schechter or the theory of peaks formalism as \beq \beta = \int_{\Delta_c}^\infty P(\Delta) \, d\Delta, \eeq where $P(\Delta)$ indicates the probability distribution function of $\Delta$, the density contrast, neglecting the smearing window function which is irrelevant for narrow spectra \cite{densitywindow}.
 In Ref.~\cite{Green:2004wb}, it was found that both Press-Schechter and peaks-theory calculations were in relatively good agreement.
 However, a more refined treatment in Ref.~\cite{youngmassfrac} found that there was up to an order of magnitude discrepancy between the two approaches, although this is dwarfed by the uncertainty in precise value of $\Delta_c$, the critical threshold value for the formation of PBH.
 Numerical studies have shown that there is no universal value for the critical threshold, and that it lies roughly within the range $0.3 \la \Delta_c \la 0.66$ \cite{sasakireview}, an entirely natural consequence of the fact that differing radial profiles and shapes of the overdensities lead to collapse at different threshold values \cite{exc, musco, bbks, youngmassfrac,Germani:2018jgr,haradath}.